 I run network ads and Adsense in my sidebar, both of which I have some blocking control, but only if I know an ad that doesn’t fit the mission of KS is there.
 Please let me know if you see anything odd!

 Swoop is part of each recipe and should share local ad prices and other notes of interest.
 That is also monetized.

 When I run a giveaway, I usually have received a free product to review, and the company has sponsored a free product to give to one of my readers.
+All giveaways are paid or affiliate advertising.
 The review is my own opinion, and although the company in question may certainly read my text (and I encourage them to), they don’t edit or approve it in any way.
 They also don’t compensate me for reviewing the product beyond providing me with a sample.
-Giveaways and reviews are kept separate for a very good reason: I do accept paid giveaways, as giveaways take a great deal of time to administrate and are a fabulous form of advertising.
+Giveaways and reviews are typically kept separate for a very good reason: I do accept paid giveaways, as giveaways take a great deal of time to administrate and are a fabulous form of advertising.
 The bottom line?
 Reviews are free, between me and my readers.
 Giveaways are paid advertising, most of the time.